In the late 1980’s, Zach, a young Kurdish Sunni Muslim man, was detained by the Iranian police for no clear reason.

 “That night when I asked for my older brother Hasan at dinner, they all started crying.
-They told me that he was hanged… I could not eat.
+They told me that my brother was hanged… I could not eat.
 I got up and went to my room for some more weeping… I had nothing to do, so I took out the book and started reading.
 After reading the first chapters of the book of Genesis, I started reading the book of Matthew.
 I was surprised.
 I had never seen anything like this.
 I stopped at chapter ten and just went to bed.”

 Zach could still hear his Mother and sister crying downstairs.
 The neighbours came to cheer them up and talk to them.
 Next morning life seemed more normal, so Zach went and visited his brother’s grave.
 Life became relatively normal again until one night in a dream Jacob appeared and told him that he must leave Kurdistan.

 “I knew something was up so I went and hid at a friend’s house.
 I did not want to leave the country; I loved it.”

 It turned out that soldiers had been at Zach’s house looking for him.
 This time, it was his sister who was raped by the soldiers.
 His brother who was killed had some ties to the Kurdish political parties, but Zach had done nothing wrong.
 He felt empty and wanted to commit suicide, but realised that would cause unbearable pain to his family.
 Zach could only conclude that he and his family had been targeted because of his brother’s involvement with Kurdish political parties.
-The hard-line ‘Islamic Republic’ was ruthless with anyone who opposed them, including other Muslims, torturing and murdering with no compassion or remorse.
+The hard-line Shia ‘Islamic Republic’ was ruthless with anyone who opposed them, including other Muslims, torturing and murdering with no compassion or remorse.
 Zach was completely innocent of any political involvement and despite the brutal regime, he had been a good Muslim and had not opposed the regime.
 Neither had the rest of his family.
 It seemed that nobody was safe.